Frequently Asked Questions

 One tool I do use for inspiration is music.
 I create playlists for my stories and characters.
 I find that I can get into a character’s headspace pretty easily with the right song.

-And if I ever get stuck, a walk with my dog Zoey, exercise, or even taking a shower let my mind wander and find new ways to tackle the roadblocks.
+And if I ever get stuck, a walk with my dog, exercise, or even taking a shower let my mind wander and find new ways to tackle the roadblocks.

-I have so many!
-I love Covent Garden, Pimlico, Islington, the South Bank (where you’ll find the National Theatre, a major setting for London Belongs to Me), and the area around Tower Bridge (I love that bridge!).
+I have been fortunate to visit London over thirty times, so as a result, I have many favourite parts!
+I’ve walked in the footsteps of my characters so many times, so the geographical settings are incredibly accurate.
+I love Covent Garden, Pimlico, Islington, the South Bank (where you’ll find the National Theatre, a major setting for LONDON BELONGS TO ME), and the area around Tower Bridge, Shad Thames, and Bermondsey.

 If you have plans to visit London, by all means pay your respects to Big Ben, Buckingham Palace, and Oxford Street, but also stray off the usual path and check out places like London Fields, and see the real every day London.
 You won’t be disappointed.